IFZA Dubai announces partnership with leading German University

 PHOTO

-Dubai: – IFZA Dubai, the UAE’s most dynamic and truly international Free Zone, announced this September its partnership with the Heilbronn University Graduate School (HUGS), a higher business education institution in Germany.
+DUBAI - IFZA Dubai, the UAE’s most dynamic and truly international Free Zone, announced its partnership with the Heilbronn University Graduate School (HUGS), a higher business education institution in Germany.
 As part of IFZA Academy for Training (IFZA Academy), the partnership will provide IFZA Licensees and Professional Partners with internationally recognised business courses to enhance their skills and develop their knowledge.

 Registered with the Knowledge and Human Development Authority (KHDA), the IFZA Academy is the first and only training institute of its kind within and beyond the Free Zone industry.
 Together with HUGS, IFZA Academy will offer a wide range of sessions and workshops presenting the most vital knowledge and skills required to empower IFZA Partners to confidently make crucial business decisions.
 The initial offering is an in-depth training course on financial management taught by Prof. Dr. Bettina Merlin, Master Entrepreneurship Program Director of HUGS and Prof. Ralf Dillerup, Head of HUGS.
 The collaboration will also be a critical support to the soon-to-be launched IFZA Mentorship program for local and international entrepreneurs.